 Ordinarily it gets under my skin when villains show up in a superhero comic book immediately before they’re about to appear in a major feature film.
 Though that tradition continues here in Thor God of Thunder #13, I’m not at all annoyed.

-See, you can legitimately have read thousands of Marvel comic books featuring Thor over the years and still not have even the slightest clue who Malekith–the big bad of the upcoming Thor 2: The Dark World movie–is.
+See, you can legitimately have read thousands of Marvel comic books featuring Thor over the years and still not have even the slightest clue who Malekith–the primary antagonist of the upcoming “Thor: The Dark World” movie–is.
 Malekith the Dark Elf is just not on the same level as characters like Loki or Magneto.
-It’s for that reason that I’m glad to see Malekith make a rare appearance for the five-part story beginning here in Thor God of Thunder #13.
+It’s for that reason that I’m glad to see Malekith make an appearance for the five-part story beginning here in Thor God of Thunder #13.

 In just a few scant pages, the reader is able to get a feel for how twisted–and deadly–Malekith the Dark Elf can be.
 At the same time, other Thor movie mainstays like Lady Sif, Volstagg, Fandral and Hogun get their own share of the spotlight (though Loki was obviously unavailable for this story, as he’s busy being evil and inhabiting the body of his reincarnated child self).

 This legitimately feels like the start of a legendary storyline that Walt Simonson himself might be proud of.
 I’m very interested in seeing how this storyline develops over the next several months.

 In stark contrast to Infinity, I’m not particularly trying to become invested in the X-Men “Battle of the Atom” crossover.
 I’ve read so many X-Men time travel stories over the course of my life that I feel pretty numb and ambivalent toward the whole notion of a big time travel event.
 That said, the first four parts of the crossover have been benign, albeit slow.